I Get Around: Release

 "I Get Around", backed with "Don't Worry Baby", was released as a single in the U.S. on May 11, 1964.
 Cash Box described it as an "exciting, tailored-for-teen- tastes hot rod stomp'er...that should be getting around at a quick clip."

 On June 6, "I Get Around" debuted on the Billboard Top 40 chart at number 17.
-Four weeks later, on July 4, it overtook Peter and Gordon's "A World Without Love" to become the Beach Boys' first chart-topping U.S. hit, as well as America's first number-one hit by a homeland group since November 1963, following the chart dominance of British acts such as the Beatles.
+Four weeks later, on July 4, it overtook Peter and Gordon's "A World Without Love" to become the Beach Boys' first chart-topping U.S. hit.
 Coincidentally, this had occurred on the same day as America's annual Independence Day holiday.
 The single maintained the number-one position for two weeks.

 According to author James Perone, "I Get Around" represented both a successful response by Wilson to the British Invasion, and the beginning of an unofficial rivalry between him and the Beatles, principally Paul McCartney.
 Lambert concurred, "As 'I Get Around' rose to the top of the charts ... the Beatles surely recognized that they had a formidable rival."
 In the UK, the single was released in June 1964 and reached number 7 on the Record Retailer chart – the band's first UK hit to breach the top ten.
 Rolling Stones frontman Mick Jagger gave the song a positive endorsement during an appearance on the British television program Ready Steady Go!.

 On July 13, 1964, All Summer Long was released with "I Get Around" as the opening track.
 A recording of the group's August 1 performance of "I Get Around" at the Civil Memorial Auditorium in Sacramento, California was included on the live album Beach Boys Concert, released in October.